Model selection applied to reconstructions of the Dark Energy

-The drop-off behaviour of $\rho_{\tt DE}(z)$ and, perhaps, a transition to a negative energy density has been captured in other works \cite{mortsell2018does,marciu2016quintom, wang2018evolution, visinelli2019revisiting, akarsu2020graduated}, as it seems to alleviate the tension that arises by estimating the Hubble constant $H_0$ with different datasets.
+The drop-off behaviour of $\rho_{\tt DE}(z)$ and, perhaps, a transition to a negative energy density has been captured in other works \cite{mortsell2018does,marciu2016quintom, wang2018evolution, visinelli2019revisiting, akarsu2020graduated, Akarsu:2022lhx, Dutta:2018vmq}, as it seems to alleviate the tension that arises by estimating the Hubble constant $H_0$ with different datasets.
+It was also found in \cite{Colgain:2022rxy} that, when considering flat $\Lambda$CDM and binning the data, negative energy densities ($\Omega_{m,0} > 1$) are expected for higher redshifts.
 Hence, it may be pertinent to study models with a similar demeanor.
-This behaviour does not necessarily implies a negative physical energy density per se, but may be the indication of an effective energy density, i.e. similar to the one generated by the curvature component \cite{handley2021curvature, acquaviva2021simple}. \\
+This behaviour does not necessarily imply a negative physical energy density per se, but it may be the indication of an effective energy density, i.e. similar to the one generated by the curvature component \cite{handley2021curvature, acquaviva2021simple}. \\

-In general, and throughout the reconstruction process we have found different features beyond the cosmological constant, which result in deviations up to $4\sigma$.
+In general, and throughout the reconstruction process, we have found different features beyond the cosmological constant, which result in deviations up to $4\sigma$.
 One final interesting observation is that the reconstructions when using bins are generally better than with nodes and also the Bayes factor shows an improvement.
 Likewise, there is a preference for the reconstruction with 20 bins over 20 bins plus the correlation function, reflected on the $\Delta\chi^2$, in fact there is a strong evidence against using the 20 bins+prior model, according to the Jeffreys' scale.